 By coupling the services to a single monolithic UI, you’ve essentially eliminated the largest benefit for using a microservice design:

-The ability for teams to be autonomous and be able to deploy their work independently of other teams.
+The ability for teams to be autonomous and deploy their work independently of other teams.

 In other words, a microservice architecture enables loose coupling between teams.